Display Modes

 Possible in the app |

-2 only landscape mode available
+2 Only landscape mode possible